AlexandraH-code/ms2-ShoppingList/README.md

 ### About
 [Back To The Top](#table-of-contents)

-My Shopping List is a website where you can create a shopping list.
+My Shopping List is a website where you can create a shopping list of items that you want to buy.

 My Shopping List has the following functions:
 - add items